Do you have an inconsistent flow of water coming from your bathroom or kitchen tap?

 2. Reduction In Water Pressure

-Cleaning the rust can help restore the water flow, but rust formation and residue build-up are recurring problems.
-Chemicals are ineffective against mineral deposits, and rust stains become harder to remove with time.
-So, replacing your taps is the best way to deal with them.
+Cleaning the rust stains can help restore water flow, but the formation of rust and accumulation of residues are recurring issues.
+In the case of hard water, chemicals become ineffective against mineral deposits, leading to rust stains that become increasingly challenging to remove with time.

 Another thing to remember is that corrosion in the pipes can result in mould formation and mildew and even cause leakages and further damage.
-These issues damage your walls, so you should replace the taps as soon as possible.
+Such issues can result in water damage to your walls, necessitating immediate tap replacement.

-But it is a good idea to get a reliable plumber to inspect and find out what is causing the fall in water pressure before replacing the tap.
+However, it is a good idea to get a reliable plumber to inspect and determine what is causing the fall in water pressure before replacing the tap.

 3. Stiff Or Damaged Handles

-Taps are the most used bathroom fixtures; if they are pretty old, they may have worn out from regular use.
-If they are over a decade old, you may notice corrosion, discolouration, or cracking on the tap surfaces.
+Kitchen taps are frequently used fixtures; if they have aged considerably, they might have worn out from consistent use.
+If they have been used for over a decade, you may spot wear and tear, such as corrosion, discolouration, or cracking on the tap surfaces.

-Such taps not only affect the aesthetics of your bathroom but also lower the water quality.
-Taps that have become old tend to become harder to turn, which often results in a slow leaking tap.
-And when that happens, your water bills are bound to shoot up.
+Such taps not only compromise the aesthetic appeal of your bathroom but also negatively affect the water quality.
+Old taps tend to become harder to turn, often resulting in a slow leaking tap.
+When such a situation arises, your water bill will inevitably skyrocket.

 4. Strange Noises

-You may notice unusual sounds, such as a whistling or screeching noise when turning on your taps, which indicates that the rubber washers have become hardened or damaged.
-In case the loud noises resemble clanking sounds, it can mean that the faucets have cracked.
+When turned on, your taps might produce abnormal sounds, including screeching, indicating that the rubber washers might have hardened or sustained damage.
+If the loud noises resemble clanking sounds, it can mean that the faucets have cracked.
 Your local plumber can help you replace your rubber washers.

 5. Damaged Washers

 A worn-out washer ring or washer seat can often cause leaking taps, and while you can replace such washers, that will be a temporary fix.
-This is because most washers on the market are of poor quality, and high-quality ceramic washers are very costly.
-But installing a new tap can help sort out the issue effectively.
+Most washers are poor quality, and high-quality ceramic washers are very costly.
+However, installing a new tap can effectively resolve the problem.

 Finding The Right Replacement Tap

-Once you’ve decided to replace your older taps, it is time to look for appropriate replacements, but choosing the right model involves considering certain factors.
+Once you’ve decided to change your older taps, it’s time to start shopping for new taps, though selecting the right model involves considering several factors.

 1. Type

-The two most popular types of taps are the double-handed mixer tap and the single-handed tap.
-Double mixer taps are generally more popular since they make it easier to adjust the temperature, while single-handed models control the water flow more effectively.
+The two most popular types of taps are double-handed mixer taps and single-handed taps.
+Double-handed mixer taps are typically more popular as they simplify temperature adjustment, while single-handed models ensure a steady stream of water.

 2. Material

-Stainless steel taps are highly sought-after, along with chrome, bronze and nickel units.
+Stainless steel taps and chrome, bronze, and nickel units are highly sought after.
 Chrome faucets are durable and easy to clean, while bronze taps are more affordable.
 In contrast, nickel taps are sturdy but tend to attract stains.

 3. Functionality

 Various taps offer different features, and you must consider your plumbing requirements to make the right choice.
-For instance, some taps come with inbuilt sensors to stop the water flow, while others have jet sprays.
+For instance, some taps have built-in sensors to stop the water flow, while others have jet sprays.

 Do Your Taps Need Replacing?
 Call Your Local Plumber!

-Professional installations ensure that the new tap will last longer, and you won’t have to face plumbing issues shortly.
-And at Big Blue Plumbing, we ensure the installation is speedy and hassle-free.
+Professional installations, especially ones done by experts in your local area, ensure that the new tap will last longer, mitigating the possibility of facing plumbing issues in the short term.
+And at Big Blue Plumbing, we provide the installation is speedy and hassle-free.

-Our professional plumbing experts quickly perform tap and faucet replacements, offer maintenance tips and even help you select the most suitable model.
+Our professional plumbing specialists promptly replace kitchen fixtures such as taps and faucets, provide maintenance advice, and even assist you in selecting the most appropriate model.
 So, don’t hesitate to get in touch with us today!